About the Broadsides & Ephemera Collection

 The collection is divided into two sections.
 The U.S. Broadsides include over 4,100 pieces of published in the United States.
 The International Broadsides include 1,400 pieces published outside of the United States, primarily in Europe.

 The Duke Libraries have digitized the entire U.S. section and are in the process of publishing the images through our Digital Collections.
 Over 2,300 of the digitized broadsides were published on this site in November 2012.
-The remainder will be added in 2013.
+The remainder were added in June 2013.

 Copyright and Citation